translationexchange/tml-js-angular/README.md

 Note: this cannot be combined with scope parameters
 use either custom attributes + scope variables or a values object, not both.

+#### Phrase description ####

+The description of a phrase is not mandatory, but it should be used in cases when the label alone is not sufficient enough to determine the meaning of the sentence being translated.
+As a general rule, you should always provide description to words, phrases and sentences that are only meaningful within a specific context.
+TML uses label and description together to create a unique key for each phrase.
+The description serves two purposes: it creates a unique key for each label and it also gives a hint to the translators for the context in which the label is used.

+    <h3 tml-tr="Invite" tml-description="Link to invite your friends to join the site"></h3>

+    <span tml-tr="Invite" tml-description="An invitation you received from your friend"></span>

 ### Some examples of advanced usage